dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 functions are impure.
 Impurity in OOLang comes from input/output and assignments to references.
 Function definitions can contain parameters in curly braces with a function arrow (`->`) separating several parameters (and a return type), which means that functions are curried.
-Note, that OOLang does not have built-in support for tuples, therefore it is not possible to define a function, which would take several arguments at once (as a tuple). {>> Most OO languages have support for multiple arguments without needing tuples.
-And so could you.
-It's just a matter of pushing all the arguments on the stack.
-Now, MIL doesn't support that kind of calling convention so it'd be difficult for you to support it but from a language design perspective you could very well support multiple arguments. <<} {>> If you allowed for polymorphic classes, that would be enough to support tuples. <<} Function application is expressed using juxtaposition.
+Note that in OOLang it is not possible to define a function, which would take several arguments at once (one way of supporting this could be to have tuples in the language and pass several arguments as a tuple).
+Function application is expressed using juxtaposition.
 Unlike many other programming languages with statements, there is no `return` statement in OOLang.
 Instead, every statement has a value (and a type) and so the value of the last statement is what is returned from a function.

 OOLang has `Unit` (the type of the `unit` literal), `Bool` (which has literals `true` and `false` as possible values), `Int`, `Float`, `Char` and `String` as